sohambhattacharyya/sohambhattacharyya.github.io/_posts/2017-09-25-Introduction-to-DSP-using-MATLAB-Part-II.markdown

 ### DFT of a Sequence - Magnitude and Phase Response

-The function takes the input sequence and the number of frequency points as the argument.
+The function takes the input sequence and the number of frequency points as two arguments.

 ```matlab
 %% DFT of a sequence and plot of the magnitude and phase response